 - Have sought out new knowledge and experiences and have come up with creative and innovative solutions to problems in or out of the workplace

-- Demonstrate a clear understanding of diversity and its benefits, and times when you have fostered or encouraged diversity, possibly through projects, volunteer work, inclusion initiatives, implementation of new policies
+- Demonstrate a clear understanding of diversity and its benefits, and times when you have fostered or encouraged diversity, possibly through projects, volunteer work, inclusion initiatives, and implementation of new policies

 - Shown an ongoing drive to achieve in all areas of life, and identify situations in which you have challenged the norm or status quo with successful results

-- Pursued and achieved excellence across all areas within their career and also in terms of extra-curricular activities.
+- Pursued and achieved excellence across all areas within their career and in terms of extra-curricular activities.

 Bonus application tips: